 Britt is a Certified Nutrition Specialist and Licensed Dietitian Nutritionist.
 She graduated Summa Cum Laude from the Master of Science in Human Nutrition program at the University of Bridgeport.

-Britt and her team use an in-depth, root cause approach to help clients combat hair-harming inflammation.
+Britt uses an in-depth, root cause approach to help clients combat hair-harming inflammation.
 They help clients combine nutrition and lifestyle habits for hair and whole-body health.